 Stemming from research conducted in conjunction with Brookhaven National Laboratory, ChemCo Systems is proud to announce the first large scale installation of CCS InsulPOX™ at an LNG terminal facility in New York.
-The thermal insulating epoxy polymer concrete is used on the surface of concrete floors and walls of secondary containment trenches at the terminal.
-This lightweight ~1" thick overlay system reduces the evaporation rate of spilled LNG, thus reducing the plume and lowering the concentration of methane gas in the atmosphere below its flammable limit.
-It also provides protection to the concrete from potential fracturing by insulating it from the -260°F liquid should a spill occur.
-InsulPOX's flexibility and toughness provide excellent mechanical and thermal shock resistance, and a long mixed worklife and low exotherm make installation hassle-free.
-We are excited to be in a position to contribute to the growth and safety of the LNG industry.
+The thermal insulating epoxy polymer concrete (IPC) is used on the surface of concrete floors and walls of secondary containment trenches at the terminal.
+This lightweight 3/4-1" thick overlay system reduces the heat transfer between the trench and sump walls and floors and the spilled LNG.
+This reduces the evaporation rate of spilled LNG, thus reducing the plume and lowering the concentration of methane gas in the atmosphere below its flammable limit.
+It also provides protection to the concrete and underlying structural steel from potential brittle fracture by insulating it from the -260°F liquid should a spill occur.
+InsulPOX's flexibility and toughness provide excellent mechanical and thermal shock resistance and a long mixed worklife and low exotherm make installation hassle-free.
+InsulPOX is formulated to be flame retardant and extremely UV resistant.
+We are excited to be in a position to contribute to the growth and safe operations of the LNG industry.

 What do F-16's, F-18's and baby carrots have in common?
 They have all landed on CCS Patch, Nosing, Slurry Binder (PNSB).